JustinToribio/cleaning-nyc-hs-data/README.md

     │
     ├── references         <- Data dictionaries.
     │
+    ├── .gitignore         <- Files and folders for Git to ignore tracking.
+    ├── LICENSE
+    ├── README.md          <- The top-level README for users of this project.
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
                               Generated with `conda list -e > requirements.txt`.